6 Tips for surviving a PMDD crisis

 - NAPS (UK): a British charity established in 1984 that provides advice and information to support people with premenstrual disorders and their families.

 - ITA-PMS: the leading Italian association dealing with premenstrual disorders.
-They work to develop national guidelines for treating PMS/PMDD in Italy with a team of experienced gynaecologists.
+They work with a team of experienced gynaecologists to develop national guidelines for treating PMS/PMDD in Italy.

 Personally, the support I got from these associations was crucial in my recovery journey.
-It allowed me to be correctly informed; have the resources to face the world outside; get in touch with people who could understand and inspire me; have the confidence to support my rights and confront qualified people like doctors and professionals.
+It allowed me to be correctly informed, have the resources to face the world outside, get in touch with people who could understand and inspire me, have the confidence to support my rights and confront qualified people like doctors and professionals.

 3. Peer Support